 Top Tea Producing Countries Today

 Check out this color-coded map with 2018 tea production data from the Food and Agriculture Organization of the United Nations, which highlights the countries that produced 50 tonnes or more of tea annually.
 If you’ve already viewed the “History of Tea” video above, you won’t be surprised to see that several formally colonized countries, for example, of the British Empire, today grow large amounts of tea.
-Roll your mouse around on the map below and see if this map holds any surprises for you.

 Top 10 Countries for Tea Production